1954 Coordinator of Residence Life - Leadership Development and Programming

 3. Promotes professional and personal growth by participating in departmental committees and/or conferences and workshop experiences as assigned.

-4. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Director.
+5. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Director.

-6. Supports the overall operation of the Department of Residence Life and Services and contributes to accomplishment of its mission and goals by performing other essential duties as assigned by the Assistant Director.
+7. Supports the overall operation of the Department of Residence Life, Housing and Dining Services and contributes to accomplishment of its mission and goals by performing other essential duties as assigned by the Associate Director.

-The Coordinator of Residence Life - Leadership Development and Programming is supervised by the Assistant Director of Residence Life and Services - Education and Development.
+The Coordinator of Residence Life - Leadership Development and Programming is supervised by the Associate Director of Residence Life, Housing and Dining Services.

 JOB FAMILY 4